 Don’t be tricked into thinking that candy labeled as “fat free” is better for you.
-They’re laden with simple sugars that quickly elevate blood glucose levels after consumption causing insulin levels to rise.
+They're laden with simple sugars that quickly elevate blood glucose levels after consumption causing insulin levels to rise.
 These elevated insulin levels cause the sugars to be stored in fat cells (adipose tissue), which can increase the risk of diabetes and obesity if consumed excessively (1).
 Simple carbohydrates work contrary to complex carbohydrates.
-Complex carbohydrates are found in fruits, vegetables and whole grains.
+Complex carbohydrates are found in fruits (apples are a great choice this time of year), vegetables and whole grains.
 These healthier alternatives take longer to digest, increasing feelings of fullness, causing a slower rise of sugars in the blood stream, and less of an insulin spike and storage in fat tissue.

 Unfortunately, sugar isn’t the only corrupt ingredient in candy.
 Three words should strike fear into the hearts of consumers, “partially hydrogenated oils” also known as trans fats.
 These fats are modified versions of vegetable oils, altered so that they have a longer shelf life (2).
 The process comes at an unhealthy price.
 Trans fats significantly alter blood lipid levels by raising the levels of bad cholesterol (LDL) and lowering the levels of good cholesterol (HDL), thus increasing the risk of cardiovascular disease with excessive consumption (3).
 Avoid this morbid ingredient that is still found in an assortment of Halloween products.

 For those who get an uncontrollable sweet tooth around Halloween, there are practical ways to avoid eating candy, even when purchasing for the trick-or-treaters that may be coming to your door.
 This is easier than you may think and it doesn’t require a lot of time or effort.